-- Q1: Since there will not be Georgia Milestones data for first and second grade students, what can be used for placement and exit criteria? - A: Local school districts will be able to determine the type/s of documented performance/achievement data for placement and exit purposes.
+Q1: Since there will not be Georgia Milestones data for the 2019-2020 school year, what can be used for placement and exit criteria?

+A: Local school districts will be able to determine the type/s of documented performance/achievement data for placement and exit purposes.